Drosophila suzukii

 Drosophila suzukii, commonly called the spotted wing drosophila or SWD, is a fruit fly.
 D. suzukii, originally from southeast Asia, is becoming a major pest species in America and Europe, because it infests fruit early during the ripening stage, in contrast with other Drosophila species that infest only rotting fruit.

-Native to east Asia, D. suzukii was first described in 1931 by Matsumura, it was observed in Japan as early as 1916 by T. Kanzawa.
+Native to east Asia, D. suzukii was first described in 1931 by Shōnen Matsumura, it was observed in Japan as early as 1916 by T. Kanzawa.

 D. suzukii is a fruit crop pest and is a serious economic threat to soft summer fruit; i.e., cherries, blueberries, raspberries, blackberries, peaches, nectarines, apricots, grapes, and others.
 Research investigating the specific threat D. suzukii poses to these fruit is ongoing.